Resources for Faculty and Staff

 • Build new connections across disciplines at UW-Madison

 Proposals that avoid overlap with existing clusters will receive priority.
-Information on our first thematic cluster, funded last year, is available here: http://sts.wisc.edu/disclosingenclosing/.
+Information on previously funded clusters can be found here: https://sts.wisc.edu/research-clusters/.

 For more information, please contact Samer Alatout, director of the Holtz Center, firstname.lastname@example.org.